manabie-com/togo/README.md

 Installed and working: Golang, Docker

 ### Architecture/Design
 Code was written in a REST API architecture.
-The code structure may not be industry standard as this is the first time I have created a REST API from scratch.
+The code structure may not be industry standard as this is the first time I have created a REST API from scratch and first time using the Go language and PostgreSQL.
 The controller kind of acts as both a controller and the service itself.

 ### What do you love about your solution?
 1. I love how each code function is separated through files according to their purpose, a practice that I prefer in coding.
 This allows an easier to maintain and read as contrary to the one single file.